qalle2/isometry/README.md

 * [Other files](#other-files)

 ## 3D coordinates
 Two types of 3D coordinates are supported.
-The small cubes have `type1` or `type2` in their filenames accordingly.
+The building blocks (small cubes) have `t1` or `t2` in their filenames accordingly.

 ### Type 1
 * X+ = right